 - 1. Active Member.
-Generally, individuals having a FAA pilot certificate including individuals having a student pilot certificate. - a.
-Pays the full membership fee and full monthly dues and has full membership privileges.

-- b.
-Active Members serving on the Board as Treasurer or Maintenance Officer pay no dues and have full membership privileges. - 2.
-Associate Member.
+Generally, individuals having a FAA pilot certificate, including individuals having a student pilot certificate. - a.
+Pays the full membership fee and full monthly dues and has full membership privileges. - b.
+Active Members serving on the Board as Treasurer or Maintenance Officer pay no dues and have full membership privileges. - Associate Member.
 Generally, a member that has a special relationship to the Club and may pay reduced membership fee and/or reduced dues and has reduced privileges.
-The total number of Associate Members shall be limited to thirty-five percent (35%) of the total number of Active and Associate members. - a.
-Family Type a spouse, son, daughter, parent, and/or relative having the same home as an Active Member pays the membership fee and reduced dues- has reduced membership privileges. - b.
-CFI Type (where CFI means a Flight Instructor certificated under Title 14 of the Code of Federal Regulations (14CFR, hereafter referred to as the FARs (Federal Aviation Regulations)) - i.
+The total number of Associate Members shall be limited to thirty five percent (35%) of the total number of Active and Associate members. - a.
+Family Type a spouse, son, daughter, parent, and/or relative having the same home as an Active Member, pays the membership fee and reduced dues, has reduced membership privileges. - b.
+CFI Type (where CFI means a Flight Instructor certificated under Title 14 of the Code of Federal Regulations (14 CFR, hereafter referred to as the F ARs (Federal Aviation Regulations))

+- i.
 CFI-Only no membership fee, pays reduced dues.
-May not fly aircraft for personal use or for any other purpose other than instructing members and providing member semi-annual check ride.
+May not fly aircraft for personal use or for any other purpose other than instructing members and providing member semi-annual checkride.
 May be elected to the Board. - ii.
-CFI-Limited no membership fee, pays monthly dues reduced by fifty percent, must attend three Club meetings and/or Club sanctioned activities per year, personal use of aircraft limited to five hours per month, must perform at least five Club Check Rides per year, and does not qualify for other incentive credits. - c.
+CFI-Limited no membership fee, pays monthly dues reduced by fifty percent (50%), must attend three Club meetings and/or Club sanctioned activities per year, personal use of aircraft limited to five hours per month, must perform at least five Club checkrides per year, and does not qualify for other incentive credits. - c.
 Service Type Non-active member that serves on the Board and pays reduced dues. - d.
-Mechanic Type generally an aircraft mechanic certificated under the FARs, pays no membership fee and reduced dues has full membership privileges.
-May use airplane for personal use. - 3.
+Mechanic Type generally an aircraft mechanic certificated under the F ARs, pays no membership fee and reduced dues - has full membership privileges.
+May use aircraft for personal use. - 3.
 Inactive member a former Active Member on leave of absence who does not have flying privileges pays reduced dues (has, at one time, paid the membership fee). - a.
 Members desiring to become Inactive must petition the Board to do so as provided in § II.
 H. of the Bylaws.
-Notification of such petition may be sent to the Membership Officer or Treasurer.
-Notification can be electronically (see, Bylaws § IX.). - b.
-Inactive members desiring to return to Active member status must request readmission through a written request to the Membership Officer and pay any changes in the "one time" membership fee.
+Notification of such a petition may be sent to the Membership Officer or Treasurer.
+Notification can be electronically transmitted (see, Bylaws § IX.). - b.
+Inactive members desiring to return to Active member status must request readmission through a written request to the Membership Officer and pay any changes in the one time membership fees.
 Readmission as an Active member is by Board approval.
-Generally, returning from being temporarily an Inactive member during winter months will not be approved.
-In the situation of a
+Generally, seasonal inactivity will not be approved.
+Generally, in the situation of a waiting list for admission as an Active member, a returning Inactive member has priority over new members. - c.
+Member Emeritus Special recognition given to inactive members who have provided long and faithful service to the Club pay no dues - d.
+Active Members with current checkride cards are required to provide current and up to date citizenship information, driver's license, pilot certificate, medical certificate, and Flight Review endorsement to the Membership Officer plus documents or information that may be requested by the insurance carrier, the FAA, or other governmental agency. - e.
+Prior to acceptance into the Club any applicant for membership must be interviewed by three Board members and may be required to complete a test demonstrating familiarity with Club Bylaws and Rules. - f.
+Minors, persons 17 years old and younger, may join the Club provided that, prior to acceptance into membership, the minor must be interviewed as noted in paragraph E along with a responsible parent or legal guardian. - g.
+Club membership is non-transferable.